lshannon/profiles-testing-spring-redis/README.md

-# Sample Description
+# Introduction

 This sample explores ways of working with a Redis dependancy when developing, testing and deploying to PCF.

-A few key concepts explored here from a Spring points of view.
+Within this samples some other key concepts of Core Spring are explored:

-1. Creating a Components with Spring
+1. Creating a Components with Spring and customizing it's life cycle
-2. Using Profiles to determine what components wired together when the application runs
+2. Using Profiles to determine what components are wired together when the application runs
-3. Working with MockMVC in a test case
+3. Working with MockMVC in test cases
 4. Getting values from properties file

-## Testing Profile
+5. Working with Cloud Services in PCF
+6. Working with Redis with Spring Data Repositories

+A key aspect in this application is placing the Spring Data Redis Repository in a Service class.

+## Running with an Embedded Redis Process

-When running tests, the 'testing' profile is set.
-This profile creates a ConnectionFactory pointed at the Embedded Server.
-The EmbeddedRedis components wraps the redis.embedded.RedisServer and manages its life cycle using @PostConstruct and @PreDestroy.
-It gets the properties from the application.properties file using @Value
+When running the 'EmbeddedRedisControllerTest' test, a ConnectionFactory is created (based on setting the 'test'profile) that points to the Embedded Server.
+The EmbeddedRedis components wraps the redis.embedded.RedisServer, its injected into the ConnectionFactory bean and manages the Redis life cycle using @PostConstruct and @PreDestroy annotation.

+Is an Embedded Redis for testing a good idea?

 ### Pros

-- Redis is included with the application
+- Redis is included with the application, this means a CI/CD creating new environments with each build can run the tests
-- Tests run against Redis in any environment
+- Tests run against an actual Redis process

 ### Cons

-- Extra dependancies and configuration
+- Requires extra dependancies and configuration
-- Managed Redis does not always shut down cleanly
+- Managed Redis does not always shut down cleanly - can have hanging processes

-## Dev Profile
+## Running with an Installed Redis

-This is when running the application locally (manual testing perhaps) and you wish to use an Redis you have installed and configured outside of the application.
-This creates a RedisConnectionFactory that points to the installed Redis.
-The port for the installed Redis is configured in the application.properties file
+In many cases the Developer has Redis running on Docker or as a local processing (ie: brew).
+A developer may wish to run tests against this.
+The 'InstalledRedisControllerTest' demonstrates this.
+Its sets a 'dev' profile that creates a RedisConnectionFactory pointing to the installed Redis.
+The port for the installed Redis is configured in the application.properties file with the installed.redis.port key

-## Cloud Profile

-This profile is set when the application runs in PCF.
-It looks for a Redis service defined in the space the application is running
+## Running On PCF

+Running on PCF is the easiest.
+Thanks to the Spring Cloud Connectors project, a Redis service just needs to be bound to the application.
+The manifest.yml has a services properties where the Redis service can be specified

-## Mocking
+## Mocking The Redis